CardiffUniCOMSC/SecMoF/ExamplesAndTemplates/README.md

     * [workshop-example-sqli-injection.zip](Projects/workshop-example-sql-injection.zip): Contains an expanded use case for small translation company.
 There is a small dependency model and playbook process linked.
 The scenario is malware has been detected on one of their file servers.

   * **IR Playbook Projects**
     * [CACAOex.zip](Projects/CACAOex.zip) and [IACDex.zip](Projects/IACDex.zip): Two FRIPP projects from the paper "Model-Based Incident Response Playbooks"[^1].
 CACAO's example details a preventative playbook for the malware FuzzyPanda.
-The IACD example details mitigateion of a high risk device.
+The IACD example details mitigation of a high risk device.
+  * **Intrusion Modelling**
+    * [Intrusion-modelling.zip](Projects/intrusion-modelling.zip) contains nine ICS intrusions modelled using FRIPP as part of an forthcoming paper[^3].

 * Dependency Model Examples